ajaygunalan/ajaygunalan.github.io/_includes/research.md

  4. [Asimov Robotics](../projects/past/asimov.html)

-	 A bit of history about how and why I ended up in Robotics, why it is a fascinating and interesting field, and the various projects I did at Asimov Robotics.
+	 A bit of history about how and why I settled with robotics and why it is a fascinating and interesting field, and the various projects I did at Asimov Robotics.

 <br>